CDWheelers/007GasSampler/README.md

 Resources

-ADC
+ADC.py
 - ADC python file adapted from: https://github.com/freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi
 - Useful for confirming voltage readings and ensuring proper functionality. development/calibration tool

-mq, MCP3008, and Run
+Calc.py, MCP3008.py, and Run.py
 - mq, MCP3008, and Run python files adapted from: https://github.com/tutRPi/Raspberry-Pi-Gas-Sensor-MQ
 - Tutorial: https://tutorials-raspberrypi.com/configure-and-read-out-the-raspberry-pi-gas-sensor-mq-x
 - MCP3008.py contains code that details what commands will be sent to the ADC
-- mq.py contains calculations to interpret raw ADC readings before being output in Run.py
+- Calc.py contains calculations to interpret raw ADC readings before being output in Run.py
 - Note: The voltage divider acts as an analog logic level converter - the tutorial above utilizes a sensor with a digital output.
 A considerable amount of changes have been made.

+app.log
+- logs exceptions in the case that

 Tutorial to get ALL of this to work: